Formal Proofs — Lean 4 Safety Bounds¶

 9. Limitations¶

-sc_precision_numerator_bound,sc_add_preserves_range, andscc_boundedare stated without proof pending a Mathlib-based project setup.
-The hardware monitor enforces them at runtime, and Rust fuzz tests sweep the parameter space, but a Lean-proved statement is a stronger guarantee and is a near-term follow-up. - Lean 4 version coupling.
+sc_precision_numerator_boundandsc_add_preserves_rangeare stated without proof pending a Mathlib-based project setup.
+The hardware monitor enforces them at runtime, and Rust fuzz tests sweep the parameter space, but a Lean-proved statement is still the near-term follow-up. - Lean 4 version coupling.
 The syntactic forms used

 (